HerryTech/Data-Visualization/README.md

 # Data Visualization

-**Matplotlib to make simple plots**
+**Use Matplotlib to make simple plots**

 **Create interesting data set based on the concept of a random walk—a visualization generated from a series of random decisions.**

-**Plotly to creates visualizations that work well on digital devices.
-Plotly generates visualizations that automatically resize to fit a variety of display devices.
+**Use Plotly to creates visualizations that work well on digital devices** Plotly generates visualizations that automatically resize to fit a variety of display devices.
 These visualizations can also include a number of interactive features, such as emphasizing particular aspects of the data set when users hover over different parts of the visualization.
 We’ll use Plotly to analyze the results of rolling dice.